-Outside skirt is attached to the chest wall, running diagonally from the 6th to the 12th rib.
+The skirt steak you purchase or eat will either be outside skirt or inside skirt.
+Outside skirt is attached to the outside of the chest wall (hence the name), running diagonally from the 6th to the 12th rib.
 It's covered with a thick membrane which is the diaphragm itself (the steak is the muscle that moves the diaphragm).

 Because of its thickness and regular shape, the outside skirt is what restaurants and other foodservice operations prefer to use for making fajitas and other grilled skirt steak dishes.

-You can do this in a cast-iron skillet too, or under the broiler, or anything else you can get extremely hot.
-Just remember, very hot and very fast.
-Under no circumstances should skirt steak be cooked past medium rare.
-It'll be way too tough.
+Although perfect on a hot grill, you can also cook a skirt steak in a cast-iron skillet or under the broiler—or anything else you can get extremely hot.
+Just remember, you need to cook this cut very hot and very fast.
+Under no circumstances should skirt steak be cooked past medium rare; it will be way too tough.